palexander227/readme-generator/README.md

 ## Installation Instructions

-Clone this repo and run npm install, npm start.
+from keyboard

 ## Usage

-Used to generate README.md.
+as you like

 ## Contributing

-Visit this repo and create an issue.
+up to you

 ## Questions

-FAQ: what is the WTFPL?
-(Do a Google search.)
+questions

-View Github issues at palexander227/README Generator.
+View Github issues at pp/app.

-Contact me with questions at ampledivisor@gmail.com.
+Contact me with questions at aa.

 ## Test

-No tests included.
+test as we go

 ## License

-MIT
+WTFPL